feliperuppel/cancun-hotel/README.md

 # How long (in days) each booking can be
 booking.max-period-in-days=3
 ```
 - Spring profiles are used to have different sets of configurations/beans.
-Currently, apart from the default we have the 'docker' profile.
+Currently, apart from the default, we have the 'docker' profile.
 The difference between them is that docker connects to Postgres while default connects to H2 DB.
     - [application.properties](https://github.com/feliperuppel/cancun-hotel/blob/main/src/main/resources/application.properties) this file holds configurations that will be loaded by default.
-It is always loaded independently of profile, but clashing configurations will be overridden.
+It is always loaded independently of the profile, but clashing configurations will be overridden.
     - [application-docker.properties](https://github.com/feliperuppel/cancun-hotel/blob/main/src/main/resources/application-docker.properties) this file follow the pattern 'application-<profile>.properties, and will be loaded only specified profile is active.
 Currently, this file holds the Postgres related config.
-    - More details about .properties files can be found at [spring docs](https://docs.spring.io/spring-boot/docs/2.5.2/reference/htmlsingle/#features.external-config)
+    - More details about .properties files can be found at [spring docs](https://docs.spring.io/spring-boot/docs/2.5.2/reference/htmlsingle/#features.external-config).
-    - There are few different ways to set active profiles, in this implementation it's being set via environment variable inside of container.
-More examples [here](https://docs.spring.io/spring-boot/docs/2.5.2/reference/htmlsingle/#features.profiles)
+    - There are a few different ways to set active profiles, in this implementation it's being set via environment variable inside of the container.
+More examples [here](https://docs.spring.io/spring-boot/docs/2.5.2/reference/htmlsingle/#features.profiles).
 - This API is docker ready.
 It contains the following important files
-   - [Dockerfile](https://github.com/feliperuppel/cancun-hotel/blob/main/Dockerfile) - Holds the instructions for creating the API image
+   - [Dockerfile](https://github.com/feliperuppel/cancun-hotel/blob/main/Dockerfile) - Holds the instructions for creating the API image.
    - [docker-compose.yaml](https://github.com/feliperuppel/cancun-hotel/blob/main/docker-compose.yaml) - Holds configuration of containers environment.
-It builds our own api image (Based on the Dockerfile), and brings it up alongside with the Postgres
+It builds our own api image (Based on the Dockerfile), and brings it up alongside with the Postgres.
    - [.env](https://github.com/feliperuppel/cancun-hotel/blob/main/.env) - Contains the environment variables to be used by docker-compose.
 Here is where we are defining the spring profile.

-- Booking IDs are generated by the API and follows the [UUID](https://techterms.com/definition/uuid) format
+- Booking IDs are generated by the API and follow the [UUID](https://techterms.com/definition/uuid) format.

-- This API was developed using [TDD](http://agiledata.org/essays/tdd.html), which leads to a very high code coverage during tests
+- This API was developed using [TDD](http://agiledata.org/essays/tdd.html), which leads to a very high code coverage during tests.

 #### Improvement Opportunities

-- We have lots of Unit tests, but Integration and Performance Tests should be created in the future
+- We have lots of Unit tests, but Integration and Performance Tests should be created in the future.
-- Internationalization of output messages is a nice to have, there are few different approaches to deal with this.
+- Internationalization of output messages is nice to have, there are few different approaches to deal with this.
 Today all the output messages are located in the same static class to make it easier for future changes.
-- Fine running on Logging strategies, consider some event logging to integrate with elastic search or splunk.
+- Fine running on Logging strategies, consider some event logging to integrate with ElasticSearch or Splunk.

 ## API Reference